Clear Vision for Rwanda

-January 2016 - December 2017
+January 2018 - December 2018

 Charity information: Vision for a Nation Foundation

-We are training Rwanda's health care nurses to provide eye screenings and to dispense glasses to all who need them.
-The nurses dispense reading glasses and also innovative adjustable glasses that instantly change focus at the turn of a dial.
-These are less than 10% of the glasses, but play a critical role by reducing the need for ophthalmic staff and custom-made glasses.
+We have trained 2,500 of Rwanda's nurses to provide eye screenings and glasses to all who need them.
+The nurses dispense low-cost reading glasses and highly innovative adjustable glasses that change focus at the turn of a dial.
+These reduce the need for ophthalmic staff and custom-made glasses.
 To date, over 1.8 million Rwandans have had an eye screening and 140,000 received glasses.
 All beneficiaries with more complex needs are onward referred to eye specialists at Rwanda's hospitals.

-Budget - Project Cost: £750,000Loading graph....
+Budget - Project Cost: £30,000Loading graph....

-Rwanda has a young, vibrant population and is the most densely populated country in sub-Saharan Africa.
-It is one of the fastest growing economies in Africa and since 2007 it has benefited from GDP growth in the region of 8% per year.
+Rwanda is the most densely populated country in sub-Saharan Africa.
+It is one of the fastest growing economies in Africa and since 2007 has benefited from GDP growth in the region of 8% per year.
 Life expectancy has also doubled in the last twenty years.
 Transparency International rates Rwanda as one Africa's least corrupt countries.
 The primary health system is well structured and is based on a network of 502 local-level health centres.